bmd2007/benchmark_eval/README.md

  <br>
 The PPI_Datasets folder contains data and scripts related to individual datasets, such as parsing the protein pairs from the original documents and downloading the sequence and annotations necessary for the different experiments in the paper.
 Additionally, each datasets folder will contain all features describing proteins and protein pairs in given dataset.
 Unlike most code in this project, code found in this folder is only usable for the individual dataset of interest. <br>
  <br>
 The main folder has scripts related to running tests and loading the previously mentioned datasets.
-Notably: <br>
+Notably: <br><br>
 &emsp;&emsp;	PreProcessDatasets takes a folder from the PPI_Datasets directory, and a set of desired sequence-based features, and computes per protein feature vectors, saving them in the format and with the filenames expected by the algorithms in methods by default. <br><br>
 &emsp;&emsp;	RunTrainTest contains code for running train/test splits, and saving the models and results to folders <br><br>
 &emsp;&emsp;	ProjectDataLoader contains functions that load the protein pairs from different datasets in the PPI_Datasets folder <br><br>